Dootmaan/Point-Unet/readme.md

 The update log below is very important and you are encouraged to read them before using the code.

+## Update 2021/12/7

+Since i updated the pretrained weights and i plan to conduct further finetuning based on it.
+I changed the training process to backward a sample separately to make it trainable on GTX 1080Ti and switch back to use CrossEntropy instead of BCE loss.

+I also added a full_process_test.py to compute the overall time comsuption of Point-Unet.
+Please note that the newly added liver dataset is not publicly availablely right now but will be released by us later.
+You can just ignore these liver-related files at this moment.

 ## Update 2021/12/6

 I have read the official code and find the primary difference between my implementation and the original ones is the sampling methods.
 It turns out that the Context-Aware Sampling will sample every lesion voxel into points and add up other random sampling points to get a total number of 365000 points.
 I have already changed my code to such sampling method and achieved a 0.81 DSC rn.
 The experiment is still running so the final result may be even better.